I. Core Functional Features

 III.
 Mechanical Properties

 Force-Deformation Relationship (Hooke's Law): Within the elastic limit, the compression (deformation) of a spring is proportional to the load (force) it bears.
-This is the most basic and important mechanical property of a spring.
+This is the basic and important mechanical property of a spring.
 The proportionality coefficient is called the spring stiffness (k), measured in N/mm.
 The greater the stiffness, the "stiffer" the spring.

 High Fatigue Strength: High-quality compression springs must be able to withstand millions or even tens of millions of repeated compression cycles without failure.
 This places high demands on material selection and manufacturing processes (such as heat treatment and shot peening).

-Working Stroke: The maximum distance a spring can be safely compressed.
+Working Stroke: The distance a spring can be safely compressed.
 Typically, the design ensures that the spring remains within its elastic deformation range until the spring reaches its solid height (the theoretical height when all coils are in contact).

 IV.
 Material and Process Characteristics